huntergdavis/huntergdavis.github.io/_posts/2019-12-27-blast-from-my-past.markdown

 I realized that I could easily update QuickGrapher to work within my jekyll gh-pages, and update it so the examples and embeds are working again after all these years.
 In order to allow embedded graphs in my Jekyll blog posts I've added optional javascript include directives to my post template

 So, that's what I ended up doing this morning.
-You can see an example of an embedded graph below, and play with the tool here [Quick Grapher](http://www.hunterdavis.com/quickgrapher/)
+You can see an example of an embedded graph below, and play with the tool here: [Quick Grapher](http://www.hunterdavis.com/quickgrapher/)

+Want to embed graphs on your own site?
+Check out the source code for this page :)

 <table>
     <tr>